-We follow the Co-Teaching Model for special education programming in Math, Reading, and Writing, pushing in special education students also in the areas of Science and Social Studies.
-Reinforcement is offered to ensure student learning through math reading, and study skills interventions (RtI) providing differentiation to meet the needs of all students during and after the school day.
+We follow the Co-Teaching Model for special education programming.
+Students receive their core instruction in the general education setting with the special education teacher pushing in for additional support.
+Reinforcement is offered to ensure student learning through math and reading interventions (RtI) providing differentiation to meet the needs of all students during and after the school day.